 When the driver selects Reverse the system scans for objects behind the vehicle using four sensors located in the rear bumper.
-Objects can be detected from up to 59 inches (150cm).
-A warning display above the rear window provides both visible and audible warnings indicating the range of the object.
+Objects can be detected from up to 59 inches (150 cm).
+A warning display above the rear window provides both visible and audible warnings indicating the distance of the object.